-The Signing Service MUST ensure that a Subscriber's private Private key Key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse.
+The Signing Service MUST ensure that a Subscriber's private key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse.
 A Signing Service MUST enforce multi-factor authentication to access and authorize Code Signing and obtain a representation from the Subscriber that they will securely store the tokens required for multi-factor access.
 A system used to host a Signing Service MUST NOT be used for web browsing.
 The Signing Service MUST run a regularly updated antivirus solution to scan the service for possible virus infection.
-The Signing Service MUST comply with the Network Security Guidelines as a "Delegated Third Party".
+The Signing Service MUST comply with the Network Security Guidelines as a "Delegated Third Party",

-For EV Code Signing Certificates, Signing Services shall protect private Private keys in a hHardware eCrypto mModule conforming to at least FIPS 140-2 level 2, or Common Criteria EAL
+For EV Code Signing Certificates, Signing Services shall protect private keys in a FIPS 140-2 level 2 (or equivalent) crypto module.
+Techniques that may be used to satisfy this requirement include:

-4+, or equivalent crypto module.
-After 2021-06-01, the same protection requirements SHALL apply to Non EV Code Signing Certificates.

-Techniques that MAY be used to satisfy this requirement include:

-- 1. Use of an HSM, verified by means of a manufacturer's certificate; - 2.
-A cloud-based key generation and protection solution with the following requirements: - a.
-Key creation, storage, and usage of Private Key must remain within the security boundaries of the cloud solution's Hardware Crypto Module that conforms to the specified requirements; - b.
-Subscription at the level that manages the Private Key must be configured to log all access, operations, and configuration changes on the resources securing the Private Key. - 2.3.
-A hardware Hardware crypto Crypto module Module provided by the CA; - 3.4.
-Contractual terms in the subscriber agreement requiring the Subscriber to protect the private Private key Key to a standard equivalent toof at least FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.
+- 1. Use of an HSM, verified by means of a manufacturer's certificate: - 2.
+A hardware crypto module provided by the CA: - Contractual terms in the subscriber agreement requiring the Subscriber to protect the private key to a standard equivalent to FIPS 140-2 level 2 and with compliance being confirmed by means of an audit. - 4.
 Cryptographic algorithms, key sizes and certificate life-times for both authorities and Subscribers are governed by the NIST key management guidelines.

-16.3 Subscriber Private Key Protectionand Verification

-16.3.1 Subscriber Private Key Protection
+16.3 Subscriber Private Key Protection

-For Non-EV Code Signing Certificates issued prior to November 15, 2022, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private Private keysKeys:
+The For Non-EV Code Signing Certificates, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys:

-- 1. A Trusted Platform Module (TPM) that generates and secures a key-Key pair Pair and that can document the Subscriber's private Private key Key protection through a TPM key attestation. - 2.
-A suitable hardware Hardware crypto Crypto module Module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2, Common Criteria EAL 4+, or equivalent. - 3.
-Another type of hardware storage token with a unit design form factor of SD Card or USB token (not necessarily certified as conformant with FIPS 140-2 Level 2 or Common Criteria EAL 4+).
+- 1. A Trusted Platform Module (TPM) that generates and secures a key pair and that can document the Subscriber's private key protection through a TPM key attestation. - 2.
+A hardware crypto module with a unit design form factor certified as conforming to at least FIPS 140 Level 2, Common Criteria EAL 4+, or equivalent. - 3.
+Another type of hardware storage token with a unit design form factor of SD Card or USB token (not necessarily certified as conformant with FIPS 140 Level 2 or Common Criteria EAL 4+).
 The Subscriber MUST also warrant that it will keep the token physically separate from the device that hosts the code signing function until a signing session is begun.